YSZhuoyang/go-dispatcher/README.md

         disp.Dispatch(&myJob{...})

-4. Wait until all jobs are done and return workers back to the global worker pool.
+4. Wait until all jobs are done and terminate the task loop.

-        disp.Await()
+        disp.Finalize()